 For ease of understanding, we will refer this type of test as 'IELTS for UKVI'.
 More information can be found on the Home Office website.

-No. The University of Warwick continue to accept a variety of English language tests and certificates for admission purposes, and this English language requirement applies to both EU/EEA students, international students who require a Tier 4 visa, and international students who do not require a Tier 4 visa.
+As stated above, the University of Warwick continue to accept a variety of English language tests and certificates when you apply for a course to study with us, and this English language requirement applies to both EU/EEA students, international students who require a Tier 4 visa, and international students who do not require a Tier 4 visa.

 You can find the detailed English language requirement to secure an offer of a place here: